kylep/kyle.pericak.com/content/posts/gaming/gaming-minecraft-feedthebeast.md

 ## Make the VM

 I'm just using a laptop with Windows 8.0 and Hyper-V for this.
-It has 16GB RAM, 4 Cores + Hyperthreading, and a 1TB SSD.
+It has 16GB RAM, 4 Cores + Hyper-threading, and a 1TB SSD.

 Here are the server VM specs I used:
 - Operating System: Ubuntu 16.04 Server